psiphi75/web-remote-control/README.md

 # Web Remote Control
 Remote control an IoT (Internet of Things) device from the web.
 This also has a proxy which makes this solution ideal for controlling devices on the cellular network (i.e where you cannot directly access by an IP).
-It uses the UDP protocol instead of TCP to make the communication more efficient.
+It uses the UDP protocol instead of TCP by default to make the communication more efficient.
+Note: UPD protocol is only available for node.js, currently no browsers support UDP for standard webpages.

 Three components are provided:
 - Proxy - needs to be run on a server accessible to the Controller and Toy.